aoumad/42_webserv/README.md

 3 - Run the compiled server executable.

-4 - Go to POSTMAN or to the browser and test like 'http://localhost:8001/upload/' or any location you find in the configue file.
+4 - Go to POSTMAN or to the browser and test like 'http://localhost:8001/upload/' (just check the port the server is listening to and choose any of the locations in the server in the configuration file or modify it as you want)

-PS: check the location of the host if you got an error such as 'Bind system...'
+PS: check the ports and the IP of the host if you got an error such as 'Bind system...'

 ## HTTP Request